-- HIPAA gives patients more control over their health information. - HIPAA establishes appropriate safeguards. - HIPAA holds violators accountable with civil and criminal penalties that can be imposed if they violate patients' privacy rights.
+- HIPAA gives clients more control over their health information. - HIPAA establishes appropriate safeguards. - HIPAA holds violators accountable with civil and criminal penalties that can be imposed if they violate clients' privacy rights.

-Privacy regulations were written to protect every patient's health information in any form:
+Privacy regulations were written to protect every client's health information in any form: